 Get Your Health Insurance In Order

 Make sure you have quality health insurance coverage for your pregnancy and for your newborn child.
-Whether you’re covered by your company or you pay a monthly premium for your health insurance, make sure you have it in order and ready to go before you show up to your first prenatal appointment, or earlier, if you’re going in for a fertility appointment.
+Whether you’re covered by your company or you pay a monthly premium for your health insurance, make sure you have it in order and ready to go before you show up to your first prenatal appointment, or earlier, if you’re going in for a fertility or urology appointment.

 Settle at Home